 Italian dishes are renowned for their rich taste steeped in history.
 Influenced by the Greeks, Romans, Spanish, French, Arabs and even Austrians, the Italian cuisine encompasses those various inspirations that render it opulent and sinful!

 What comes to mind when you hear Italian food?
 Yes, it’s the world-famous pizza!
+One can never get enough of it and always craves italian food in jacksonville (or wherever they are based).
 Most of us tuck into a pizza on a Friday night without knowing the history behind this yummy treat.
 Did you know the prodigious Pizza was created back in 1889 for royal visitors in Naples?
 The lovely queen was so taken by this concoction that she penned a letter of thanks to the chef, who decided to name it the Margherita…in honour of Queen Margherita.
 Today, the Margherita is still a big favourite for many, so let’s see how easy it is to make in your own home.

 Making your own Margherita is so simple that you will be astounded!
-This is a quick recipe that you will enjoy following with the family.
-It is a great way to teach children about home-cooked meals, using fresh ingredients from your garden where possible.
+This is a quick recipe to follow with the use of a few ingredients that you could find on Real Italiano (Visit website here), on other similar e-stores, and even in a grocery store nearby.
+Aside from you enjoying cooking with the family, it could be a great way to teach children about home-cooked meals too.

 200 g white flour